loh-tar/KatePlugin-IndexView/README.md

 ## KatePlugin-IndexView

 This is a fork from Kate's plugin *SymbolViewer* with a couple of improvements.

-See release notes of the very first version at the bottom of this file for a list of fixed and new features.
+  - Support for text files like Markdown
+  - Support for XML files like HTML or DocBook
+  - Show *FIXME/TODO/BEGIN* notes found in the current file
+  - Has a *filter field* to filter the tree by pattern and currently selected text
+  - Save settings individual for each file type
+  - Keep the editing responsive when the file is large

 In July 2018 I started to hack on these plugin and got some of may changes upstream which was a very cool experience, but not without some hassle.
 Lastly I was tired to fight for each small change and saw no chance to get forward this way.
-So I decide to duck away and do it silently, which take longer as I thought.
-I'm sure it was the right decision, because freed from considerations there was so many and large changes, with some Try & Error, that it had wouldn't make sense with upstream patches.
+So I decide to duck away and do it silently, which took longer as I thought.

-Now, I offer it as an independent plugin.
-We will see if it find a way into the official Kate version.
+Now, 2022, Kate has the LSP plugin and the new *urlbar* which offer a similar view like this plugin, or even the *SymbolViewer*, which make this kind of plugin somehow obsolete ... as long as you like the new fancy stuff and have a fitting LSP server installed for your file in use.

+The last two points and the fact that I got used to work with my plugin, made me spend time again to ensure it will work in the future too.
+Well, there is more to do to make it ready for the future but some steps are done.

 ### Last version is 0.9, Jul 2022

-  - Prepare for Qt6, Required Qt version is now 5.15
+  - Prepare for Qt6 and port away from QRegExp, Required Qt version is now 5.15
+  - Some parser have now less options to show/hide some kind of node type, but new options to limit the shown nesting
+  - New parser master class XmlTypeParser which can support any kind of XML file with very less extra effort.
+Replaces the old XsltParser and support atm additional HTML, SGML/Docbook, XML and DTD.
+All in different states of usefulness/completeness
+  - New support for INI and Diff files
+  - CppParser: Don't group name spaces/structs below one such root node but create a root node with the name space name
   - Parser: Keep the editing responsive when the file is large
   - Parser: Use BashParser for "Zsh" files
   - Replace the cute good old xmp icons with own auto generated icons
+  - IndexView: Try to optimize item update to reduce pointless changes, but it works some times unexpected/not optimal, sorry
+  - Cache for each doc the tree and parser.
+This makes doc switching delay free and avoid as best as possible any unpleasant flickering when editing
   - Add "Outline" to the plugin description to accommodate the apparently established terms
+  - Many more small fixes and bigger changes, see commit log for detailed list

 Older release notes can you find below.